drug-design/course/docs/chapters/structure-based-design.md

 #### Many Small Contributions

-Although individually small, the total contribution of hydrophobic bonds to drug-receptor interactions is substantial.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/many-small-contributions-690fd59c'><i class='fa fa-play' aria-hidden='true'></i></button>Although individually small, the total contribution of hydrophobic bonds to drug-receptor interactions is substantial.
 Empirical data suggests that the free energy contribution due to hydrophobic bonding is approximately 2.9 kJ/mol per methylene group and 8.4 kJ/mol for a benzene ring.
 Unlike hydrogen bonds, the hydrophobic interactions are not directional.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer